alexec/docker-maven-plugin/USAGE.md

 # or multiple tags
 tags:
     - alex.e.c-app:${project.artifactId}-${project.version}
-# Run the container in privileged mode.
+# Run the container in privileged mode (default false)
 privileged: false
 container:
     # a name for the container (if omitted, we will create an artifical one)